AcademySoftwareFoundation/OpenImageIO/RELEASING.md

 (and thus the branch markers will move over time).
 Branch names obey the following conventions:

-- `master` is the area for arbitrary changes intended for the next year's major or minor release.
+- `main` is the area for arbitrary changes intended for the next year's major or minor release.
 - `dev-1.2` are the areas for staging additions to the next month's patch release for the designated minor version series.